InteropEvents/add-ins-workshop/setup/setup.md

     ![Choose Web Platform](images/choosewebplatform.png)

-1. Make sure the Allow Implicit Flow check box is selected, and enter https://localhost:44382/Home.html as the Redirect URI.
+1. Make sure the Allow Implicit Flow check box is selected, and enter [https://localhost:44382/Home.html](https://localhost:44382/Home.html) as the Redirect URI.

 1. In Microsoft Graph Permissions, next to Delegated Permissions, click "Add"

-1. Add the permissions so they match the following:
+1. Add the permissions so they match the following screen shot.

        ![Graph permissions](images/finalgraphpermissions.png)